circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 --->

 ### Invoking the Same Job Multiple Times
 {:.no_toc}

-A single configuration may invoke a job many times.
-At configuration processing time during build ingestion, CircleCI will auto-generate names if none are provided.
-If you care about the name of the duplicate jobs, they can be explicitly named with the `name` key.
+A single configuration may invoke a job multiple times.
+At configuration processing time during build ingestion, CircleCI will auto-generate names if none are provided or you may name the duplicate jobs explicitly with the `name` key.

-**Note:** The user must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow (ie: if the job is used under the `requires` key of a job invocation in a workflow you will need to name it).
+**Note:** You must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow.
+For example, if a job is used under the `requires` key of a job invocation in a workflow you will need to explicitly name it.

 ```yaml
 version: 2.1